cassiussa/openshift-custom-builder/README.md

 The `exposeDockerSocket` option will mount the Docker socket from host into your builder container and allows you to execute the `docker build` and `docker push` commands.
 Note that this might be restricted by the administrator in future.

-The `env` option allows you to specify additional environment variables that will be passed to the builder container environment.
-By default, these environment variables are passed to the build container:

-* `$BUILD` contains the JSON representation of the Build
-* `$OUTPUT_IMAGE` contains the output Docker image name as configured in Build
-* `$OUTPUT_REGISTRY` contains the output Docker registry as configured in Build
-* `$SOURCE_URI` contains the URL to the source code repository
-* `$SOURCE_REF` contains the branch, tag or ref for source repository
-* `$DOCKER_SOCKET` contains full path to the Docker socket